 To learn the status of the upcoming jury trials you may check here at any time or call the juror information line at any time by dialing 440-775-1751 and pressing 6.
 Please note that you cannot leave a message on the juror information line.
 If you need to leave a message or have a question regarding jury duty please call the Jury Commissioner – Diana – at 440-775-7227.
 It is important that when you are done listening to the message that you hang up your telephone or end your call.
 If you do not, the system will continue to listen to your call and the line’s envelope will fill up making it impossible for others to hear the message.
 For example, if you have a flip phone and you simply close the phone sometimes this does not end your call.
 Thank you for your cooperation.

-Status of Trials: THE JURY TRIAL SCHEDULED FOR MONDAY – MAY 22, 2017 HAS BEEN CANCELED.
-If you are scheduled for jury duty on Monday, MAY 22, 2017 you do not have to appear.
+Status of Trials: THE JURY TRIAL SCHEDULED FOR MONDAY – JUNE 26, 2017 REMAINS SCHEDULED.
+If you are scheduled for jury duty on Monday, JUNE 26, 2017 your report time is 8:30AM.

 The jury trials for the following dates remain scheduled.
 If you are scheduled for jury duty your report time is 8:30 A.M.